ashwin-pc/hiccup/README.md

 ### Using Edit mode

-The edit mode can be activated using the ✏️ icon on the bottom right of the screen.
+The edit mode can be activated using  `Cmd/Ctrl + e` or the ✏️ icon on the bottom right of the screen.
+To exit the edit mode at any time use `Esc` or the commands used to start editing.
 The Edit mode lets you add, delete and edit links on the startpage.

 The feaures currently supported are: